 Apple also gave the The Wall Street Journal a few other tips on the fingerprint sensor, noting that it occasionally malfunctions with moist fingers or fingers scarred by accidents and surgery.
 The company also explained that Touch ID must be supplemented with a passcode.

 Only the passcode can be used to unlock the iPhone after its been rebooted or hasn't been unlocked for 48 hours.
 This is reportedly to prevent hackers from trying to circumvent the fingerprint sensor itself.

 On September 22, the Chaos Computer Club managed to bypass Apple's fingerprint sensor using a photograph of a fingerprint to create a model, causing concern that Touch ID could be hacked by thieves.
 According to security expert Marc Rogers, who also completed the fingerprint bypass, the average consumer should not be concerned as the fingerprint bypass method requires a significant time investment and over a thousand dollars worth of equipment, putting it out of the hands of the average street thief.

 Apple recently released a statement indicating that a manufacturing defect was causing shortened battery life and longer charging times in some iPhone 5s units.

 According to Apple, only a small number of iPhone 5s devices are experiencing issues, and the company is contacting customers with affected phones (determined by serial number) to offer replacement devices.
 Customers who have not been contacted by Apple but believe they have a defective unit can contact AppleCare for a serial number check.

 Since the iPhone 5s was released, there have been widespread complaints about Touch ID's accuracy, which has been described as "fade" by some.
-The fingerprint sensor has a tendency to become less reliable over time, a problem that Apple's AuthenTec team is currently looking to fix with an upcoming update.
+The fingerprint sensor has a tendency to become less reliable over time, a problem that was rectified with Apple's iOS 7.1 update.

 iPhone 5c vs iPhone 5s (or 4S)